 Definite integrals as a limit of a sum.
 Fundamental Theorem of Calculus (without proof).
 Basic properties of definite integrals and evaluation of definite integrals.

-Applications of the integrals: Applications in finding the area under simple curves, especially lines, arcs of circles/parabolas/ellipses (in standard form only), area between the two above said curves (the region should be clearly identifiable).
+Applications of the integrals: Applications in finding the area under simple curves, especially lines, arcs of circles/parabolas/ellipses (in standard form only), area between the two above said curves (the region should be identifiable).

 Differential equations: Definition, order and degree, general and particular solutions of a differential equation.
 Formation of differential equation whose general solution is given.
-Solution of differential equations by method of separation of variables, homogeneous differential equations of first order and first degree.
+Solution of differential equations by method of separation of variables, homogeneous differential equations of the first order and first degree.
 Solutions of linear differential equation of the type –

 Mathematically acceptable statements.
 Connecting words/phrases - consolidating the understanding of “if and only if (necessary and sufficient) condition”, “implies”, “and/or”, “implied by”, “and”, “or”, “there exists” and their use through variety of examples related to real life and Mathematics.
-Validating the statements involving the connecting words - difference between contradiction, converse and contrapositive.
+Validating the statements involving the connecting words-difference between contradiction, converse and contrapositive.

 STATISTICS AND PROBABILITY